Htet-Wai-Yan/To-do-list/README.md

 # To-do-list

-This is the javaScript basic exercise and about creating the note taking app using vanilla javaScript.
+This is the javaScript basic exercise applying OOP and MVC concepts using vanilla javaScript.

 The app functionalities are :